Alex-Alaniz/PolymarketPipeline-Primape/IMAGE_HANDLING_RULES.md

 2. **Multi-option Markets:**
    - Display the event banner at the top
-   - Show each option with its own separate image block (not embedded in text fields)
+   - Show each deduplicated option with its own separate image block (not embedded in text fields)
    - Organize options in a clear, consistent layout
+   - Ensure each entity (team, candidate) appears only once after deduplication

 ## URL Validation